History of the club

 The club play all their home games at either Mossfield Stadium or Glencruitten Park, two well maintained grass parks with excellent playing surfaces.
 They are associate members of Oban Lorne Rugby Club and share the superb facilities at the Glencruitten club house, which is fully licensed.

-Saints along with one of their sponsors - Keyline Building Materials - organise the Keyline Challenge Cup Tournament, normally held on the second Saturday in July.
-Regular visitors to the tournament are Scottish Premier League teams Heart of Midlothian FC; Dundee United FC Inverness Caledonian Thistle FC and St Mirren FC - Scottish First Division teams Ross County FC, St Johnstone FC, Clyde FC, Hamilton Academical FC - Second Division Alloa Athletic and Third Division Dumbarton along with Highland League sides Fort William FC and Nairn County FC.
+Saints along with one of their sponsors - D&K Lafferty Contractors - organise the Oban Challenge Cup Tournament, normally held on the second Saturday in July.
+Regular visitors to the tournament are Scottish Premier League teams Heart of Midlothian FC; Dundee United FC Inverness Caledonian Thistle FC, Hamilton Accies FC, St Johnstone FC and St Mirren FC - along with Scottish League teams Ross County FC, Clyde FC, Alloa Athletic and Dumbarton along with Highland League sides Fort William FC and Nairn County FC.

-Saints also host the Argyll and Bute Cup Tournament which takes place in August every year with teams from Argyll and Bute who are members of the SAFL taking part.
+Saints hosted the Argyll and Bute Cup Tournament for many years which takes place in August with teams from Argyll and Bute taking part.
 Saints have won the trophy more times than any of the other participants.

 Glasgow Celtic sent a team to play Oban Saints a number of year's ago with the Glasgow side lucky to come away with a 3-2 win.
 Scorers for Saints were Matthew MacMaster and George McLuckie.
-The Celtic line-up that day included Packy Bonnar, Willie McStay, Brian Reid, John Halpin and David Moyes, now manager of Everton.
+The Celtic line-up that day included Packy Bonnar, Willie McStay, Brian Reid, John Halpin and David Moyes, the former Everton and Manchester United manager.

 The club gained Awards for All lottery grants in 2001, 2003, 2005 and 2007 which helped greatly, with the purchase of new equipment and various other developments the club were trying to achieve.

 Saints are also very grateful for the generous support and sponsorship given by Aulay's Bar where the teams go for food and refreshments and to relax after the ninety minutes of football.
-An additional sponsor came on board in 2007 - AMP Electrical Services (Scotland) Ltd whose managing director Angus MacPhee has agreed to sponsor the club's travel costs which is a tremendous help to the club's bank balance.
-AMP also supply new playing and training kit, tracksuits, footballs etc.
+An additional sponsor came on board in 2007 - AMP Electrical Services (Scotland) Ltd who very kindly supplied new playing and training kit, tracksuits, footballs etc. Unfortunately this sponsorship stopped at the end of season 2011/12 which was a great loss, but thankfully two new sponsors came on board - Oban Express, who purchased a new home playing kit for the team along with D & K Lafferty Construction who bought a new away kit, tracksuits and polo shirts for the players and coaches.
+Roddy's Garage are also major sponsors.

 Over the years Saints have had a number of players step up to the senior ranks.
 Keith Millar was selected for the full Scotland Amateur International team in 2003 for the games against Ireland in Dublin and Wales at Adamslie Park, Kirkintilloch.
-Keith has also played football for Morton, Dumbarton, Yoker Athletic and in in Australia for Souths United and Brisbane City in the Brisbane Premier League.
+Keith has also played football for Morton, Dumbarton, Yoker Athletic and in Australia for Souths United and Brisbane City in the Brisbane Premier League.
+Keith left the club to play for Fort William in the Highland League but reurned in 2015/16.
 Another Saints stalwart, Ross Maitland, has also sampled football down under, playing with Melbourne team Langwarrin and Mark MacCallum has also been in Oz playing for Harbord Diggers.
-Along with Keith, Mark and Ross, David Dunlop, Bertie Gemmell, Dunny Niven, Dante Lopez and Myles McAuley have been picked to play for the Scottish Amateur League select team on numerous occasions.
+Along with Keith, Mark and Ross, David Dunlop, Bertie Gemmell, Dunny Niven, Dante Lopez, Willie Gemmell, Myles McAuley, Marc MacCallum, Donnie Campbell, Lewis Cameron and Craig MacEwan have been picked to play for the Scottish Amateur League select team on numerous occasions.
+Scott Maitland was selected to play for Scotland in the UEFA Regions Cup in Lithuania in June 2016 where he helped Scotland qualify for the latter stages of the tournament.

-The club runs nine teams - Under 8, Under 10, Under 13, Under 14, Under 16, Under 17, Under 19, Senior Amateur and a Veterans team.
+The club runs twelve teams - Under 8, Under 9, Under 10s, Under 11, Under 13, Under 14, Under 15, Under 16 Under 17, Under 19, Senior Amateur a Veterans team along with a Ladies team.
 All the club coaches have SFA qualifications and are Disclosure registered.

-The SAFL premier division team is mainly run by three stalwarts - Iain Jackson, a former Partick Thistle and Fort William central defender, who coaches the senior team, with David Buchanan, who managed Saints for over 20 years.
+.
+The SAFL premier division team is mainly run by stalwarts - former player Alex Craik, coaches the senior team, with David Buchanan, who managed Saints for over 20 years.
 He played for Stirling Albion and Workington, then an English Fourth Division side taking charge of the publicity, secretarial and financial side of the club.
-They are ably assisted by Peter MacCallum who helps Iain in the preparation and coaching of the senior team.
+They are ably assisted by Peter MacCallum who helps Alex in the preparation and coaching of the senior team.
+Donald Campbell was appointed as assistant manager with Jamie Graham taking charge of the weekly training sessions

 The club was saddened at the death of Chairman John Buchanan who died on May 5th 2003.
 Johnny had been associated with the club for well over 30 years and is sadly missed.